 open/close all folders

-- The titular character of Mai-HiME tires herself out working in order to transfer her sick little brother in a hospital where he can be treated properly.
+- The title character of Mai Hime tires herself out working in order to transfer her sick little brother to a hospital where he can be treated properly.

-- In Hajime No Ippo, Alexander Volg Zanghief comes to Japan to earn money from professional boxing and help his ill and poor mother in Russia.
+- In Hajime no Ippo, Alexander Volg Zangief comes to Japan to earn money from professional boxing and help his ill and poor mother in Russia.
 Unfortunately, he fails.

 - In Toriko Takimaru's motivation for retrieving the Century Soup (the MacGuffin of one arc) is to use the money he'll get for retrieving it to buy his mentor Aimaru a cure for the numerous illnesses he's been infected with (since his ability is to absorb illness, which eventually took its toll).